 I found some inexpensive Nikon to Canon lens adapters on Amazon.
 I could use my existing Nikon lenses.
 The caveat is that the adapters do not allow auto-focus and TTL metering.
 I promise not to replace my Nikon until after my 2017 taxes are filed.
 I can't wait.
-Perhaps I'll get a deal on a Nikon D500.
+I'll get a deal on a Nikon D500.

 I've also struggled with impostor syndrome.
 I look at the excellent work by an artist like Olaf and.
 I compare my work to theirs, which is a mistake.
-Olaf and have talent and years of experience.
+Olaf has talent and years of experience.
 I'm just an amateur who photographs mainly on the weekend.
 The comparison leaves me feeling inadequate.
 I put the camera down, and my skills atrophy.
 Why am I doing this?

 Over 12 years ago, I was diagnosed with Type 1 diabetes.
 After diagnosis, I started seeing a specialist, an endocrinologist, about every three months.
 On these regular visits, we discuss my insulin regimen, diet, exercise and the results of my lab tests.
 The lab results have lots of exciting and helpful information for an endocrinologist, but I only paid attention to the cholesterol and A1C values.
 But my endo looks at all of it.

 One of the things she was testing was my thyroid function, which until recently was normal.
 And then it wasn't.
 She tested my thyroid function because people with other immune system diseases, such as type 1 diabetes, have an increased risk of hyperthyroidism.
 And the onset happened just as rapidly as it did for my Type 1 diabetes.
 After a battery of tests over a few weeks, my endocrinologist confirmed a diagnosis of Grave's Disease, which the American Thyroid Association describes this way:

 Looking back over the last few months, I know I felt the symptoms of the disease, even though I did know how to interpret them.